-Based on these parameters, modeling was prepared for the exposed surface area from April 2020 through March 2021 as shown in Tables 1 and 2.
-The lagged depletion analysis uses the previously used approach to account for all lagged depletions prior to March 2016.
-According to the analyses, 95.27 acre-feet of lagged depletions will occur during this plan year.
-This total is made up of 82.47 acre-feet of depletions due to the Active Pit, 12.47 acre-feet of depletions due to the Wash Pond Site and 0.33 acre-feet of depletions from the Sanitary Well (see Table 3).
+Based on these parameters, modeling was prepared for the exposed surface area from April 2022 through March 2023 as shown in Tables 1 and 2 (attached).
+The lagged depletion analysis uses the previously used approach (based on Stream Depletion Factors; a method no longer accepted by DWR) to account for all lagged depletions prior to March 2016.
+According to the analyses, 88.24 acre-feet of lagged depletions will occur during this plan year.
+This total is made up of 75.45 acre-feet of depletions due to the Active Pit, 12.47 acre-feet of depletions due to the Wash Pond Site and 0.33 acre-feet of depletions from the Sanitary Well (see Table 3, attached).

 Water used for dust suppression at the Active Pit Site and Wash Pond Site will be pumped from the existing 16.7 acre unlined pond or the dewatering trench located on the Active Pit Site.
-MM expects to use approximately 5.81 acre-feet of water for dust suppression.
-The concrete batching plant, which is expected to come online in July 2021, is estimated to use 13.45 acre-feet of water.
+MM expects to use approximately 8.88 acre-feet of water for dust suppression.